 Both strands of this project are funded by the TU Dublin Seed Fund.

 PEEI are collaborative partners in a €1.4 million project funded by the Higher Education Authority of Ireland, the Transform-EDU project.
 This three-year project began in January 2019 and is currently in its final phase.

 Employers are involved at every stage in the development and delivery of the programme.
-An online survey of employers on graduate employability will be followed up interviews with employers to gain insights into the socio-emotional skills most needed in their industries.
-Based on their feedback, final year workshops in socio-emotional skills for the workplace will be tailored to support students in understanding and developing the key social and emotional skills most prized by employers in their chosen field of study.
+An online survey of employers on graduate employability was followed up interviews with employers to gain insights into the socio-emotional skills most needed in their industries.
+Based on their feedback, final year workshops in socio-emotional skills for the workplace were tailored to support students in understanding and developing the key social and emotional skills most prized by employers in their chosen field of study.

-in Autumn 2021, employability workshops will be delivered with key employers, who will also offer mock competency-based interviews and provide feedback to final year students.
+in Autumn 2021, employability workshops are being delivered with key employers, who will also offer mock competency-based interviews and provide feedback to final year students.
 This will enable students to develop and demonstrate social and emotional skills directly related to employability and receive mentoring from key employers in their field of study

 Fostering Wellbeing for Elder Adults

 In conjunction with the Football Association of Ireland, PEEI are conducting a range of research studies pertaining to the efficacy of walking football as a means for improving physical fitness, mental health and social connectivity for elder adults.
 Preliminary results have been extremely positive and ongoing data collection is currently underway.